Puberty

 <<teenage years>>

-As there can be times of low self esteem parents need to be alert and to reassure their developing young people that this period of bewildering changes (taking place inside their bodies) will sort itself out.
+As there can be times of low self-esteem, parents need to be alert and to reassure their developing young people that this period of bewildering changes (taking place inside their bodies) will sort itself out.
 This can be a stressful time for parents and those experiencing this transition period, so there needs to be tolerance in the home as the

 Thank God this is a transition stage – it leads to adulthood!

-teenagers find their feet.
-Irrational and uncharacteristic, sloppy behaviour may be exhibited yet family responsibilities and courtesies are not to be neglected.
-Open friendly communication will ensure the parents can positively guide their offspring through God’s intended ‘growing up’ process into this completely new stage of life opening up for the individual.
+Open, friendly communication will ensure the parents can positively guide their offspring through God’s intended growing-up process into this new stage of life unfolding for the individual.
 It is important not to neglect God and His ways – “How can a young man keep his way pure?
 By living according to God’s Word” (Ps 119:9,11).
-Ideally, from early childhood good foundations, values and principles were laid in all spheres of life.
+Ideally, from early childhood good foundations, values, and principles were laid in all spheres of life.
 These need to be continued and reinforced, encouraging wise choices so the rebellious path of foolish decisions, with long-term repercussions, is not embarked on (Prov 4:26, 23:19).
 At this time of sexual development, masturbation often commences as a release for sexual tension however, the God-given sexual desires need be handled in an honourable way.
+While we have no control over our physically maturing body, we are to take responsibility for our spiritual, mental and emotional development (1 Cor 13:11).
+At this stage of life although being subject to powerful peer pressures, the emerging adult assumes more responsibility for their character and other aspects of life as they increasingly come out from under their parents’ authority and forge their own path in life.

 See also: adulthood, hormones, masturbation, menstruation, moods, peer pressure, self-esteem, sexuality, teenage.